jrandetdev/42_CPP_Module_05/README.md

 The following member functions are specific to the Form class:
 - beSigned() member function: it changes the form's _isSigned status if the grade is high enough (greater or equal to the required one in the Form class).
 If too low, throw a GradeTooLowException.

+Learning: exceptions can be thrown anywhere in code.